 Also, SASB standards are internationally applicable and industry-specific.
 Currently, there are 77 different standards existing for companies within economic sectors.

 In making these standards available, the SASB helps companies integrate ESG frameworks in a manageable fashion.
-Though there are several other ESG disclosure standards, these four are the most impactful and widely used ones.
+Despite several other ESG disclosure standards, these four are the most impactful and widely used ones.

-As each company decides how to move forward with ESG implementation, you should also keep in mind that it is impossible to make radical improvements across the board in a moment.
+As each company decides how to move forward with ESG implementation, you should also remember that it is impossible to make radical improvements across the board in a moment.
 ESG integration is a process.

 All steps matter, both in the impact on people & the environment and in attracting ethically-conscious ESG investors.
 In the investment process, it may be easier to emphasize one or two areas of ESG over others.

-Developing an ESG strategy that works for a business is crucial to set short and long-term priorities.
+Developing an ESG strategy that works for a business is crucial to setting short and long-term priorities.

 How to Integrate ESG into Your Business?